Standard Terms of Business (Revised 31 August 2018)

 10 Applicable law

-- 10.1 These terms of business are governed by, and construed in accordance with, Scots law.
-The Courts of Scotland will have exclusive jurisdiction in relation to any claim, dispute or difference concerning these terms of business and any matter arising from them.
+- Our engagement letters are governed by, and construed in accordance with, Scots law.
+The Courts of Scotland will have exclusive jurisdiction in relation to any claim, dispute or difference concerning any engagement letter and any matter arising from it.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 - 10.2 If any provision in these terms of business or any associated engagement letter, or its application, are found to be invalid, illegal or otherwise unenforceable in any respect, the validity, legality or enforceability of any other provisions shall not in any way be affected or impaired.